Arctodus: Western Mountains

 Arctodus simus inhabited Californian savannas for more than a million years.

 In the Pacific Mountain System, despite the shift from C_{3} dominated habitats (Fairmead & Irvington) to aridified, mixed C_{3}-C_{4} grasslands (McKittrick Tar Pits) between the Early and Late Pleistocene of the Central Valley, Arctodus simus remained consistent with the consumption of C_{3} resources, and was the only constant member of the local predator guild (along with dire wolves).
-Although dental wear from specimens collected from the La Brea Tar Pits suggest A. simus preferred a herbivorous diet, nitrogen-15 samples from Rancho La Brea varied across A. simus individuals, with some specimens being in the same trophic level as Smilodon fatalis.
+Although dental wear and cavities from specimens collected from the La Brea Tar Pits suggest A. simus preferred a herbivorous diet, nitrogen-15 samples from La Brea varied across A. simus individuals, with some specimens being in the same trophic level as Smilodon fatalis.
 A. simus is particularly famous from fossils found in the La Brea Tar Pits, with 33 individuals recovered (the most of any locality).
 As only one juvenile has been found from La Brea, A. simus is suggested to have been solitary.
 Many more finds come from across California.

-In Vancouver Island, and Washington, the Pacific Mountain System transitioned from semi-arid woodland/scrub to forest-steppe, and open grasslands/heath.
-According to an isotope analysis, Arctodus held an intermediate trophic position between the brown and black bears on Vancouver Island (~14,500 BP).
+In Vancouver Island, and Washington, the Pacific Mountain System transitioned from semi-arid woodland/scrub to pine parklands, heath, and forest steppe.
+According to an isotope analysis, A. simus held an intermediate trophic position between brown bears and black bears on Vancouver Island (~14,500 BP).
 As per brown and black bears, female A. simus may have had a significant decrease in protein consumption compared with male A. simus when co-existing with brown bears.
 Additionally, an analysis of Arctodus' data suggested that when consuming protein, meat was preferred.
-While niche-partitioning on Vancouver Island was possible, both A. simus and brown bears appeared to have preferred more open habitats.
+While niche-partitioning on Vancouver Island was possible, both A. simus and brown bears appear to have preferred more open habitats.

-Comparatively, the Rocky Mountain System had the fewest number of specimens of Arctodus simus in western North America.
+Comparatively, the Rocky Mountain System had the fewest number of specimens of A. simus in western North America.
 However, one of the youngest dated A. simus is from a cave near Huntington Reservoir, Utah, which sits at an elevation of 2,740m (~9,000 ft).
 The central and southern Rocky Mountains may have acted as refugia for boreal parkland megafauna from the plateau such as A. simus, with the Huntington specimen being the only confirmed extinct megafauna dated to the Younger Dryas of the Great Basin.
 Other remains have been found from Wyoming (such as Natural Trap Cave), and Montana.